NourDjihan/SomeDesignPatterns/DesignPatterns.md

 # Template Pattern:
-In a a class or an abstract class, there is a method (template, concreate, abstract or hook) that defined the general behavior of the subclasses.
+In a class or an abstract class, there is a method (template, concreate, abstract or hook) that defines the general behavior of the subclasses.
 The details behavior is or not to be specified by the subclasses.

 ## A Concreate method: